GoogleChrome/web.dev/content/reliable/identify-resources-via-network-panel/index.md

 You might think that you already have a pretty good idea as to what your web application loads.
 If you're just using a small scattering of static HTML, JavaScript, CSS, and image files, that might be true.
-But as soon as you start mixing in third-party resources hosted on content delivery networks, dynamic API requests, and server-generated responses, the picture quickly becomes murkier.
+But as soon as you start mixing in third-party resources hosted on content delivery networks, using dynamic API requests and server-generated responses, the picture quickly becomes murkier.

 A caching strategy that makes sense for a few small CSS files probably won't make sense for hundreds of large images, for instance.